aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlt-to-fods/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLT to FODS in Java Online for Free" %}}

-The following example demonstrates how to convert XLT to FODS document format in Java.
+The following example demonstrates how to convert XLT to FODS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLT file into FODS format.
+Follow the easy steps to convert XLT to FODS.
 Upload your XLT file, then simply save it as FODS file.
 For both XLT reading and FODS writing you can use fully qualified filenames.
 The output FODS content and formatting will be identical to the original XLT document.

 {{% /blocks/products/pf/agp/text %}}